celinebrass/chatroom/README.md

 4.Clone the Chatroom application with `$ git clone https://github.com/celinebrass/chatroom.git`

-5. Go into the Chatroom directory you just cloned and run the following commands
+5.Go into the Chatroom directory you just cloned and run the following commands

     `$ npm install`